 If you can not resolve the problem, follow these instructions to reset the GPS signal:

-- Press the home button twice.
-Pictures of all apps running in the frames will be displayed.
-Swipe your finger up on the screens of all app to close them.
+- Press the home button twice; pictures of all running apps will be displayed.
+Swipe your finger up on the screens of each app to close it.

 - Go to Settings and enable Airplane Mode.

-- Finally, go to Settings > General > Reset and choose Reset Network Settings (you will need to re-enter the passwords of any Wi-Fi connections).
+- Finally, go to Settings > General > Reset and choose Reset Network Settings; re-enter any Wi-Fi connections and passwords.

-- Once restored the phone, go to Settings > Privacy > Location Services, and deactivate and reactivate the option.
+- Once restored the phone, go to Settings > Privacy > Location Services; deactivate and then reactivate the option.

 NOTE: You can not get the correct position of a map, nor acquire the GPS signal into a Wi-Fi only iPad.
 To acquire a GPS signal with iPad, you must buy a compatible external GPS receiver.